codesilva/codesilva.github.io/_posts/2025-10-02-how-i-built-an-ai-agent-for-matching-talents.md

 """
 ```

 There's a simple computation of `candidates_text` to format the candidates' resumes in a numbered list.
 Also, notice the `Return ONLY a valid JSON array...` instruction.
-This is neede to enfore the output format.
+This is needed to enfore the output format.
 Seems like LLMs were optimized for chatting, so they tend to add extra text like "Here's the JSON you asked for..." or markdown code blocks.
 We don't want that.

 ```python
 response = client.messages.create(